Victoria Lust

-Victoria Lust (born 2 May 1989 in Luton) is a former professional squash player who represented England.
+Victoria Lust (born 2 May 1989 in Luton) is an English former professional squash player.
 She reached a career-high world ranking of World No. 12 in June 2019.

-Career
+Biography

 In 2016, she was part of the English team that won the silver medal at the 2016 Women's World Team Squash Championships.
-Two years later in 2018, she was again part of the English team that won the silver medal at the 2018 Women's World Team Squash Championships.
+Two years later, she was again a member of the silver medalist English team at the 2018 Women's World Team Squash Championships.

+Lust won four consecutive gold medals for the England women's national squash team at the European Squash Team Championships from 2015 to 2018.

 She retired from professional squash in March 2020.
+After that, she moved to Victoria, in British Columbia, and worked at St. Michaels University School as a squash teacher before moving to Seattle in the United States, after receiving another job offer.